 6. Final critique: Based on the critique of the above, fine-tune your designs (if needed).
 Submit high-quality color proof(s) for final critique (see printing tips).
 Prepare a presentation to justify your design decisions.
 Also publish a high-res PDF (instructions) on your personal Process Page.

 8. Portfolio preparation: If you are happy with the results of this project, consider including it in your portfolio.
 If necessary, continue to make refinements until you are 100% satisfied with the project.
-Submit a printed copy of your revision during final review.
 Be sure to save all your files for future editing.

-9. Extra credit: Submit your project into the annual student show by printing an art gallery quality proof and mounting it on foam board using this template.
-Also prepare an archival quality JPEG (instructions) and submit your project using the online entry form at gds.parkland.edu/show.
+9. Extra credit: Submit your project into the annual student show by printing your screenshots (use this Photoshop template) and mounting it on foam board.
+Submit your project using the online entry form at gds.parkland.edu/show (digital media entries do not require a JPEG to be uploaded).
 Your project may win a cash prize and be published in a showcase of student work on Parkland's website.